MHCPCreators/horizonCreatorManual/HorizonTechnicalDoc.md

 ### Collidability

-Mesh entities an collider gizmos have **colliders** that are used by the physics system (for collisions, trigger detection, grabbing, avatars standing, etc).
+Mesh entities and Collider gizmos have **colliders** that are used by the physics system (for collisions, trigger detection, grabbing, avatars standing, etc).

 A **collider is active** when the following true